 - Allowing crane operations near power lines only after applicable requirements are met.

 - Permitting special lifting operations, such as multiple crane lifts, only after the applicable procedures are implemented.

-The lift director directly oversees the work being performed by the crane and the associated rigging crew.
+The lift director is described by ASME as the party that directly oversees the work being performed by the crane and the associated rigging crew.
 According to ASME B30.5, a lift director must be onsite for all lifting operations.

 - Halting crane operations if alerted to an unsafe condition.